SEN Information Report for The Bawburgh School 2017-18

 The Bawburgh School

-In 2013-14 our SEN profile shows that we have 11% of children identified as having SEN. This percentage is made up of the following groups:
+In 2016-17 our SEN profile shows that we had up to 25% of our children identified as having SEN. This percentage is made up of the following groups:

-0% are identified as having SEN linked to Physical and Sensory difficulties (including disabilities such as those affecting mobility, sight and hearing).
+4% are identified as having SEN linked to Physical, Sensory and Medical needs (including disabilities such as those affecting mobility, sight and hearing).

 Many of the children included in our SEN numbers have support from the speech and language team.